Dubai: 5 new restaurants get Michelin star, 19 eateries now on list

+Tears of joy, high-fives and warm embraces were seen all around at the third edition of the Michelin Guide Dubai, 2024.
+Chef Jason Atherton grabbed all the eyeballs during the event as his restaurant Row on 45 made its grand debut on the list with two Michelin stars.

+His team erupted in cheers and hugged each other as he made his way onto the stage to don the coveted Michelin star chef’s jacket.
+“It is a dream come true,” he said, his voice overcome with emotions.
+“Thirty six years I have been a chef.
+It is not an easy task to stay in the kitchen.
+You have to work tirelessly to maintain standards for our guests.”
-Dubai is now home to a total of 19 Michelin-starred restaurants.
-At the third edition of the Michelin Guide Dubai 2023, which was held at the One & Only One Zabeel, five new restaurants were inducted into the prestigious list.

-Now, Dubai has four restaurants holding the coveted distinction of Michelin two-stars and 15 restaurants with a one-star recognition.
+During the glittering ceremony held at the One & Only One Zabeel, five new restaurants were inducted into the prestigious list.
+With that, Dubai became home to four restaurants holding the coveted distinction of Michelin two-stars and 15 restaurants with a one-star recognition.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.